 Thanks for stopping by to check out my Cambly review.
-If becoming an ESL tutor interests you, Cambly is great a place to start.
-But... like most people before they exchange money or personal information online, they want to be sure it's not a scam.
+If becoming an ESL tutor interests you, Cambly is a great place to start.
+But… like most people before exchanging money or personal information online, you want to be sure it's not a scam.

 I can tell you that Cambly is not a scam… but you don’t have to take my word for it.
-In this review we’ll dig deeper into that topic.
+In this review we’ll dig deeper into that topic and see if Cambly can provide you with a work-at-home income, whether you need it because of health issues, young ones at home or a poor job market where you live.

 Please note, I am not a member or an affiliate for Cambly.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What Is Cambly?